and-fri/meteor-psd/README.md

     mrt add psd

-The variable "Psd" should be available now (serverside).
+The variable "PSD" should be available now (serverside).